0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 *snowing in las vegas* is a portrait of the psychological aftermath that follows long-term identity abuse.
 This song translates the internal monologue of a victim overcoming a terrible relationship into a visceral, lived experience.
 The narrator's symbolic murder of the abuser is an act of desperate judgement rather than that of triumph.
 By the end, the narrator is left "dyed" by the encounter, which permanently stains them with trauma.
 Rather than offering a sanitized narrative of healing that would comfort a dominant audience, the song presents the messy, incomplete, and self-destructive reality of surviving abuse without adequate support systems.
 The narrator's isolated play in the snow, dismantling a corpse that will not stop bleeding, becomes a haunting metaphor for the way trauma lingers long after the abuser is gone.

 As the first intermission song follows after this song, it can be interpreted that this ends this story line for this specific character.
+This narrator, over these four songs, the narrator longs for their love to continue,

+The following songs, even though they also focus on relationship drama, there are key differences that should be considered.
 ## Song VII: wetdream